myconnec/testcode/TESTING.md

 Timing:

-As of 1.1.12 the `manual` options takes XmYs to complete.
+As of 1.1.12 the `manual` options takes 16.2 minutes to complete.
 Automation takes XmYs.